From 0.3.x to 0.4.x

 - in the

-argument was moved inside ofsettings
+progressCallbackargument was moved inside ofsettings.

 To check how you should structure your input arguments, you can take a look at

-the renderVideo()
+the renderVideo() docs.

-In 0.3.x, when running npx revideo serve
+In 0.3.x, when running npx revideo serve, you were previously able to obtain

-in order to pass it to the
+the player from localhost:4000/player/project.js in order to pass it to the

 <Player src="http://localhost:4000/player/project.js" controls={true} />